ghodulik95/chromebook-nautilus-desktop/README.md

   (confirmed via presence of `/sys/class/input/event0/device/name:Lid Switch`)
   - `ls -l /sys/class/input/event0/device/` confirms there is no `enabled` attribute exposed.

 Despite this, the issue persists.
-This may mean the lid switch through non-standard firmware or ACPI behavior, bypassing typical Linux input and power management layers.
+This may mean the lid switch is handled through non-standard firmware or ACPI behavior, bypassing typical Linux input and power management layers.
 </details>

 ---